apache/sling-whiteboard/graalvm/README.md

 To run as a Docker container see the [Dockerfile.native](./src/main/docker/Dockerfile.native) file.

+The `time-to-first-request` utility is used to measure the time needed by that container + our app to start up.

 ## TODO
 Running in **quarkus:dev mode fails so far** ("no SCR metadata found"), even if using